Shades of purple: Mauveine: 1860s–1890s

 Mauveine was first named in 1856.
 Chemist Sir William Henry Perkin, then eighteen, was attempting to create artificial quinine.
 An unexpected residue caught his eye, which turned out to be the first aniline dye—specifically, Perkin's mauve or mauveine is sometimes called aniline purple.
 Perkin was so successful in recommending his discovery to the dyestuffs industry that his biography by Simon Garfield is titled Mauve.
-As mauveine faded easily, our contemporary understanding of mauve is as a lighter, less saturated color than it was originally known.
+As mauveine faded easily, contemporary understanding of mauve is as a lighter, less saturated color than it was originally known.

 "Mauveine" was named after the mauve colored mallow flower, even though it is a much deeper tone of purple than mauve.
 The term "Mauve" in the late 19th century could refer to either the deep, rich color of the dye or the light color of the flower.
 Mauve (meaning Mauveine) came into great vogue when in 1862 Queen Victoria appeared at the Royal Exhibition in a mauve silk gown—dyed with mauveine.
 By 1890, this color had become so pervasive in fashion that author Thomas Beer used it in the title of his book about the 1890s, The Mauve Decade.